 There is a little thing like the fact that in a decade the price of oil by the barrel has gone from $10 per barrel to $125 a barrel.
-Cost of shipping therefore has gone in 10 years from $3000 per 40-foot container to $8000 for a container, pushing a 300% increase.
+Cost of shipping, according to ltl freight quote estimates and historical charts, therefore has gone in 10 years from $3000 per 40-foot container to $8000 for a container, pushing a 300% increase.
 Price increases along these levels start to be noticed.
 Whenever Exxon is reporting a record 3-month profit of almost $12 billion dollars with Chevron right behind, you know almost everyone else is going to be hurting.

 There were also questions about the “just in time” logistics model that originated with the Japanese and has been widely copied by hundreds of industries.
 The model relies on being able to turn the spigot on transportation fast enough to get supplies to production centers.
 Chokepoints and breaks in logistical models because of fuel problems could mean the need for more warehouse and storage capacity in distribution centers when business cannot rely on transportation systems.
 It could also mean growth again in fabrication industries even if not full scale manufacturing.

 Another problem in shipping besides costs turns out to be the fact that fuel consumption and pollution on the high seas contributes significantly (in the 20-30% range) to global warming.
 There is a campaign just waiting here to change fuel systems or curtail shipping to respond to this crisis.

 Everyone has to agree that you can’t have globalization without a globe.